 (The complete text of these radiation regulations may be purchased from Singapore National Printers)

 Premises using radiation sources or storing radioactive materials are subject to inspections to ensure compliance with safety requirements.
 Safety inspections are carried out before a new radiation facility can be put to use, and routine inspections are conducted for existing facilities at least once a year or once in two years.
-The main checks during an inspection visit are to ensure that:
+During an inspection visit, an inspector may check, but not limited to, the following:

 - the radiation sources are all licensed, the details are correct and they are all properly maintained;